gardener/gardenctl-v2/docs/help/gardenctl_provider-env_fish.md

 Generate the cloud provider CLI configuration script for fish.

-To load the cloud provider CLI configuration script in your current shell session:
+To configure the provider CLI for the currently targeted shoot:
 $ eval (gardenctl provider-env fish)

+To configure the provider CLI for the seed infrastructure account hosting the shoot control plane:
+$ eval (gardenctl provider-env fish --control-plane)

 ```